10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 Automation is being progressively integrated into supply chain management and logistics warehouse operations, and this trend is likely to continue.
 One of the fastest-growing fields is warehouse robotics.
 Experts predict the broader acceptance of autonomous mobile robots (AMRs) for performing labor-intensive tasks while humans would concentrate on more decision-making processes like strategy and management.

 It is expected that by 2024, 60% of warehousing activities will be done by robots and situational data analytics to enable storage optimization, increasing capacity by over 25% and cutting work order processing time in half.
+John Geddes, Director of Sales at East Coast Storage Equipment, emphasizes the importance of robust material handling systems.
+'The right material handling solutions, such as advanced conveyor systems and innovative storage options, are key to enhancing warehouse efficiency and productivity,' says Geddes.
 Artificial technologies and sensors that will provide logistics and supply chain management companies with accuracy and traceability will change modern warehouse operations by bringing many more autonomous robots in the 2020s.

 "The coronavirus outbreak has thrust automation into the spotlight like no other time in history and this interest will only continue to accelerate.
 Based on inquiries, we're about to see robot deployment go through the roof – especially in warehouses" — John Santagate, VP-Robotics, Körber Supply Chain, a supply chain technology provider.